 Dr. Cowan's Garden is a line of nutritionally powerful vegetable powders: perennial greens, kale, Swiss chard, leek, squash, blends and salts.
 The powders' nutritional power derives from how they're grown, processed and stored.
-Dr. Cowan's Garden is a family-run business; his wife and three children all have significant roles within the company.
+Dr. Cowan's Garden is a family-run business; his wife and two sons have significant roles within the company.

 In soups and stews; sprinkled on eggs, roasted vegetables, salads, baked potatoes, popcorn; blended in smoothies; folded into rice, pasta, baked goods or casseroles -- really, added to anything you like to eat.
 They're great for parents of picky vegetable eaters, people who travel or don't have much time to cook, and creative cooks who want to experiment with different flavor profiles.